redis/redis-doc/commands/ltrim.md

-@complexity

-O(N) where N is the number of elements to be removed by the operation.

 Trim an existing list so that it will contain only the specified range of elements specified.
 Both `start` and `stop` are zero-based indexes, where `0` is the first element of the list (the head), `1` the next element and so on.